AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57565-the-order-dashboard-displays-incorrect-order-information.md

 ---
 # ACSD-57565: The order dashboard displays incorrect order information

-The ACSD-57565 patch fixes the issue where the order dashboard displays incorrect order information.
+The ACSD-57565 patch fixes the issue where the order dashboard displays incorrect order information until the time period is updated.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.48 is installed.
 The patch ID is ACSD-57565.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions